wanze/SeoMaestro/README.md

 ### Sitemap Generation

-If enabled, the module hooks after `ProcessWire::finished` to generate the sitemap after the request is finished.
+If enabled, the module hooks after `ProcessWire::finished` to generate the XML sitemap after the request is finished.

 * The sitemap is only generated if the current user is logged in and the current page is an admin page.
 * It only includes pages of templates having a _Seo Maestro_ field, in order to read the sitemap settings.